FLAIR CREEK LABRADOR RETRIEVERS

 Do you remove dew claws?

 Nope.
 There is evidence that removal of dewclaws in puppies is associated with carpal arthritis later in life.
 Furthermore, dogs use their dewclaws for gripping and climbing (watch this video if you don't believe me!).
-I liken it to removing the front claws on cats.
-Dewclaw removal has become a thing of the past among many show and field breeders across many breeds.
-Dewclaw injuries are actually quite rare.
-As long as they are routinely trimmed along with the other claws, they are a non-issue.
-My dogs romp around in thick brush nearly every day of their lives, and nobody has ever snagged one. :-) "If it ain't broke, don't fix it"
+Dewclaw removal has become a thing of the past among many show and field breeders.
+As long as the dewclaws are routinely trimmed along with the other claws (which is one of many duties of a responsible dog owner), they are no more likely to be injured than the four other claws on a dog's paw.
+So we leave them how God made them!

 Picture